 Walking is one of the last things that develops in a human.
 With autism, we see a lot of problems associated with the various steps involved in walking.
 We see poor sensory processing, poor self-awareness, and poor balance and motor organization.

-Yes, as the autistic child grows taller and heavier, idiosyncratic toe walking (ITW) becomes more and more difficult.
-Unfortunately, what usually happens is that the toe walking evolves into a rigid gait, often characterized by some rigidity of the legs and a leaning forward during walk.
+As an autistic child grows taller and heavier, idiosyncratic toe walking (ITW) becomes more and more difficult.
+Unfortunately, what usually happens is that the toe walking evolves into a rigid gait, often characterized by some rigidity of the legs and leaning forward when walking.

 Can you do anything to help?

 Yes, there is one strategy that has worked for us many times as we implemented Sensory Enrichment Therapy with our autistic clients.

 This strategy addresses tactile processing in general and the information coming from the sole of the foot in particular.

 Try creating a path of textures, thicknesses, and temperature responses for your child to walk on with bare feet.
 Let them do it whenever they feel like it.
 Owning the sensation is part of the strategy, but what you can do is lay this path in a high traffic area